 The official Mountain Goats discography claims that there is a Seneca Twins demo.
 However, this is known to be incorrect, and this recording is actually a live show, and accordingly is listed in the live show page.
 One track off of a rehearsal tape is available.

-John has occasionally released material under other names, such as the Comedians (an early name for collaborations between Darnielle and Vanderslice) and Yamaraja Racers (a cover band for himself), #tcot (a project with Christopher R. Weingarten) and others.
+John has occasionally released material under other names, such as the Comedians (an early name for collaborations between Darnielle and Vanderslice), Yamaraja Racers (a cover band for himself), #tcot (a project with Christopher R. Weingarten) and others.
 These are documented as if they were released as Mountain Goats titles, since other than the name they are indistinguishable from Mountain Goats material.

 First, thank you, John Darnielle, for making music that has inspired and moved me so much, over and over again.
 Words cannot describe what your music means to me.
 Thank you.